sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

     Click **Save**.

-3. For the next 4 fields, we will use formulas.
+3. For the next 4 fields, you will use formulas.
 Set the following bindings:

     | UI element   |  Formula |
     |---|---|